EliaTarasoff/super-tabletop-rpg/species/spider.md

 Shoot a long strand of silk, that attaches to the surface it strikes.
 It can be climbed by your easily, and you may glue its other end securely.

-### Crawly Climber
+### Extra Appendages
-You've got extra-sticky hands and feet - you can climb up vertical surfaces and even across ceilings!
+Your extra hands and feet let you easily climb walls, grapple and wield more!

 ### Heat Hunter
 Some of your eyes can see heat, letting you see warm objects in the dark!